 Here’s a short list of the most important pickleball rule changes 2023.
 There is more detail below, as well as notes on some of the less significant changes.

 Let’s get right to it!
-‘Spin serves’ will become illegal in 2023!
+‘Spin serves’ will become illegal!
+USA Pickleball recently announced that the spin serves, or “snap serves,” will be banned starting in 2023.

 with the same color as the ball.
 You need to keep your mind out of the gutter!
 This change has two parts.
 In particular, rule 2.G.1 has been amended, specifically mentioning that wearing clothing that “approximates the color of the ball” may pose a “Safety” or “Distraction” hazard, and the player may be required to change clothing.
 Please see below for more information.